-As in the M+M business model the main future investment is in the area of software development, the expenses for which are not capitalized, there is only relatively small capital expenditure necessary to keep the fixed assets on an actual status.
+As in the M+M business model the main future investment is in the area of software development, the expenses for which are mostly not capitalized, there is only relatively small capital expenditure necessary to keep the fixed assets on an actual status.

-During fiscal year 2010, an amount of EUR 1.70 mln (PY: 1.05) was invested.
+In 2011, a significantly higher amount of EUR 3.73 mln (PY: 1.74) was invested, mainly in IT infrastructure and software.

-In addition, there were financial investments amounting to EUR 1.09 mln (PY: 2.70) primarily for the cash components in the acquisitions of VAR businesses.
+In addition, there were financial investments amounting to EUR 4.00 mln (PY: 1.09) primarily for the cash components in the acquisitions of VAR businesses.